 I’ve come a LONG way since then, and have found my love of cooking.
 I’ve also branched out and perfected my risotto recipes.

 - 1 tbsp olive oil

-- 2 handfuls of chopped tomato* (I use Cherry tomatoes or Vittoria tomatoes but any will do)
+- 2 handfuls chopped tomato any will do but I use Vittoria tomatoes

 - 175 ml white wine